rednafi/rednafi.com/content/misc/direnv.md

     - /misc/direnv/
 ---

-I'm not really a fan of shims—code that automatically performs actions as a side effect or intercepts commands when you use the shell or when a prompt runs.
-That's why, other than the occasional dabbling, I've mostly stayed away from tools like `asdf` or `pyenv` and instead stick to `apt` or `brew` for managing my binary installs, depending on the OS.
+I'm not a big fan of shims—code that messes with commands in the shell or prompt.
+That’s why, aside from occasional dabbling, I tend to eschew tools like `asdf` or `pyenv` and just use `apt` or `brew` for installs, depending on the OS.

-Recently, though, I've started seeing many people I admire extolling `direnv`:
+Then recently, I saw [Hynek extolling direnv]:

 > _If you're old-school like me, my `.envrc` looks like this:_
 >